jcatlos/BigCSV/DOCUMENTATION.md

 Finally, depending on the pressence of the `ORDER BY` clause, the `csvTable::printColumns()` of `csvTable::sort()` function is called.

 ##### insert()
-Is responsible for processing of the `CREATE` command.
+Is responsible for processing of the `INSERT` command.
 Checks the syntax of the command, then checks for the validity of the provided name using `get_table()`.
-If the command contains more tokens, `get_attribute_map()` is called to extract any attributes provided.
+A map from the underlying `BigCSV::csvTable`'s attributes is created.
+That is passed to the `modify_attribute_map()` function to modify any specified attributes.
 If the function finishes successfully, `csvTable::addFile()` is called using the `IN_...` attributes.

 ##### alter()
 Is responsible for processing of the `ALTER` command.
 Checks the syntax of the command and finds the specified table using `get_table()`.
 Creates a map of attributes which is passed to the `modify_attribute_map()` function (this is the reason that the `modify_attribute_map()` function is kept separate from the `get_attribute_map()`).
 Then tries to use `std::stoi()` checks for the non-negativity of the `MAX_FILESIZE` attribute and if it is valid sets the table's attributes to correspond to the demanded values.